dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 >>> chocolate sauce, chocolate syrup: 2.39%
 >>> bakery, bakeshop, bakehouse: 1.48%
 ```
-The predictions looks fine.
 Looks like the model is doing it's job.

 Now let's benchmark the inference latency.

 ### ⏱️ Baseline Latency

-We will run the inference 10 times (more is better, but 10 is enough to see the difference) and record the average time on both CPU and GPU.
+We will run the inference 10 times and average the inference time.

 ```python
 import time